Carnitine, Acylcarnitines and β-Oxidation of Fatty Acids

 Peroxisomal β-oxidation is the main mechanism for the degradation of fatty acids in plants and yeasts such as Saccharomyces cerevisiae, and a process that is mechanistically similar occurs in bacteria but by an enzyme cycle in the cytosol.

 Although it has long been known that carnitine per se is present at very low levels in the tissues of many plant species, including seeds and leaves, it was only recently that the presence of acylcarnitines was demonstrated definitively.
 Free L-carnitine is present in plants in µg g-1 amounts, while the acylcarnitine content is 17 to 38 ng g-1.
 Why acylcarnitines are required is still relatively obscure, but they may take part in a carnitine shuttle system in mitochondria analogous to that in animal cells, and they have been associated with anabolic pathways of lipid metabolism during development, including the biosynthesis of membrane and storage lipids.
-There is some evidence that acylcarnitines are involved in plastidial export of fatty acids synthesised de novo, or in the import of fatty acids into the endoplasmic reticulum for synthesis of certain glycerolipids.
+There is some evidence that acylcarnitines participate in plastidial export of fatty acids synthesised de novo, or in the import of fatty acids into the endoplasmic reticulum for synthesis of certain glycerolipids.
 With Arabidopsis thaliana seedlings subjected to salt stress, they are reported to enhance recovery.
-The yeast Candida albicans can synthesise carnitine, and while it is not clear whether this is possible in bacteria, they can acquire it from the environment or from metabolic precursors, as it is involved in protection against environmental stresses in some species.
+The yeast Candida albicans can synthesise carnitine, and while it is not clear whether this is possible in bacteria, they can acquire it from the environment or from metabolic precursors, as it is used in protection against environmental stresses in some species.

 8. Analysis